What is a Golden Pothos Plant?

 - Who has a small space but want immediate impact

-- Rooms with low-medium light (northern or eastern exposure)
+- Homes with low-medium light (northern or eastern exposure)

-- Vertical space to hang baskets or on shelves so the vine can hang
+- Vertical space to hang baskets or on shelves so the vine can drape

-- Use as an underplanting with other similar plant’s cultural needs
+- Where it can be an underplanting with other similar greenery

 How to Care for a Golden Pothos Plant

 Allow the soil to dry out between watering.
 To check, poke down into the soil gently to see if the top two inches are dry.
 When it seriously needs more water, it’s leaves will start to curl.
 Flush the soil with rain, filtered, or bottled water for the best results.
 Empty any saucer under the pot to make sure that the roots don’t drown and get over-hydrated.
 Overwatering is the most common cause of death for the Golden Pothos, so use a high-drainage soil and pot.
 It enjoys high humidity, so spritz it occasionally or place it on top of a pebble tray filled with water to create humidity.

-Fertilize the Golden Pothos with a balanced fertilizer once a month in the spring and summer month is with an organic fertilizer for optimum growth and plant health.
+Fertilize the Golden Pothos with a balanced fertilizer once a month in the spring and summer months with an organic fertilizer for optimum growth and plant health.
 Feeding your plant may seem intimidating at first, but it is easy once you get the hang of it!
 Let it rest in the fall and winter months from fertilization.
 When fertilizing, make sure the indoor plant isn’t stressed (dry or soaking wet, or has a pest or disease).

 Check the roots every two years, and if it is ready to repot, go up 2 inches in diameter with a new pot.
 Use containers with drainage holes, so your roots don’t get waterlogged.
 Always use a high-drainage soil as well to prevent overwatering and root rotting issues.
 Transplant in the spring or summer.
 If your vines are long, gently tie them to keep them out of the way until you’re finished.

 When cleaning these plants, put in a shower and fill a watering can with filtered water and rinse the leaves.
 This simulates rain which naturally cleans these plants in their natural environment.
 Let drain and air dry naturally.
 Spritzing with filtered, bottled, or rainwater will also clean their leaves easily.
 Others prefer to hand-clean leaves with a damp cloth, gently wiping away any dirt or debris.

 Common Issues of the Golden Pothos Plant

 Sometimes pests can hop from plant to plant.
 Be aware of your plant and examine it each time you water.
 Look at the stems, underside of the leaves and soil around it.
-Some pothos may get spider mites, scale, or mealybugs.
+Some Pothos may get spider mites, scale, or mealybugs.
 Identify and treat promptly, otherwise the infestation may spread to other plants.
 Unfortunately, all plants are prone to these issues, so keep a lookout on all of your green friends!
 Otherwise, this plant is an excellent plant for the low maintenance indoor gardener!

 Complimentary Plants with your Golden Pothos plant: